 • Adobe Activation Systems, which provides activation and authentication services, and licensing-signing services.
 This is hosted by Adobe.

 • An ACS Operator, who hosts an Adobe Content Server.
-The Operator performs the encryption of the ebooks, performs the fulfillments to the users, and in this case manages the media server that hosts the bookbytes.
+The Operator performs the encryption of the ebooks, manages the server that fulfills books for users, and manages the media server that hosts the bookbytes.

-• A Distributor (ecommerce or library site) that actually handles the users’ requests (for example, purchase or check‐out).
-The distributor in many cases have their own ACS servers but may also utilize other ACS services.
+• A Distributor (e-commerce or library site) that process users’ requests (for example, purchase of books or check‐out).
+The distributor in many cases have their own ACS servers but may also retrieve content from other ACS services.

 We will start with some visual representation of what Vendor ID services mean.

 Figure 1 shows a typical set up for a reader.
 This setup has four distinct systems: a web store, an ebook reader application built with RMSDK, an ACS server, and finally the Adobe’s Authentication Server.
 A customer usually logs on to the store, with the store’s credential (aka Vendor’s credential).
 The user then browses and purchases an ebook.
 The user activates the reader application with an Adobe ID, which is then authenticated by Adobe’s Authentication Server.
 The reader application fulfills and downloads the ebooks to the customer’s device from a content server after the Adobe ID is authenticated.
 If a user does not have an Adobe ID when they purchase their first ebook from the vendor, the user has to go to Adobe.com to create an Adobe ID account.

 This is a very common setup for most eBook vendors.
 This system can work well.
 However, this requires that a user goes to Adobe.com to acquire an Adobe ID account; and also, this user will need to use two credentials to complete the browse-purchase-read cycle.
 And for some targeted market, having a user (in this case, a younger student for example) managing an Adobe ID account can be cumbersome.